 The Ben James Autism Summer Camp is a recreation program for children, youth and young adults on the Autism Spectrum between the ages of five and 21+ years.
 Each camper is supported with a 1:1 camper/counsellor ratio, and activities are designed specifically with campers’ needs and interests in mind.

 Halifax – Spryfield Lion’s Rink and Recreation Centre

 In 2020, Ben James Autism Summer Camp began offering sessions for adults aged 21 and older.
 To accommodate the greater numbers of autistic children, youth and adults seeking a summer camp experience, the camp moved from a two-week program to one week of full-days.
 The camp has received recognition over its 20 years, including numerous media features and in 2020 it was awarded the Invisible Champion Award from the Bhayana Foundation for developing and offering a “pandemic-safe” version of the summer day camp model that was then used by other camps across Nova Scotia.

-During each week of camp, campers have recreational and social opportunities that they wouldn’t have access to throughout summer months.
+During each week of camp, campers have inclusive recreational and social opportunities that they may not otherwise have access to throughout summer months.
 Campers’ experiences are individualized and staff and volunteers work with each camper to determine what they want ‘camp’ to look like for them.
 This allows campers a sense of empowerment – as one camper put it, “I love that they say yes to all of my ideas!”

 Caitlyn Temple, Camp Director